Ice hockey at the 1994 Winter Olympics

 The men's ice hockey tournament at the 1994 Winter Olympics in Lillehammer, Norway, was the 18th Olympic Championship.
-Sweden won its first gold medal, becoming the sixth nation to ever win Olympic ice hockey gold.
-The tournament, held from 12 February to 27 February, was played at the Fjellhallen in Gjøvik and the Håkons Hall in Lillehammer.
-There was no women's tournament at the Olympics until 1998.
+Sweden won its first gold medal.
+The tournament, held from 12 February to 27 February, was played at Fjellhallen in Gjøvik and the Håkons Hall in Lillehammer.
+This was the last Olympic ice hockey competition with no women's tournament as it debuted in 1998.